ElucidataInc/polly-docs/docs/Getting Started/Your Workspaces2.md

 ## Workspace Handling Guidelines and Limits

-File supported per workspace: 20000 - 30000
+File supported per workspace ranges from 20000 to 30000

-Workspace constraints for smooth usage
+Workspace constraints for smooth usage are as follows:
 <ul>
-   <li>Search: minimal to no impact
+   <li>Search: There will be minimal to no impact
-   <li>Copy: 100 - 110 GB total size + cap of 100 files within a folder (if done from UI)
+   <li>Copy: 100 - 110 GB total size with a cap of 100 files within a folder are allowed if done from UI
-   <li>Move: same as copy
+   <li>Move: Conditions are similar to that of copy
-   <li>Delete: no impact
+   <li>Delete: There will be no impact
       </ul>

 ### Video